BartRoels/AIW-Hybrid-cloud-solutions/HOL-4-azure-stack-hci/4_ArcEnableWACVM.md

 12. On the **vm002** page, click **Policies**.

-    Do you remember that you assigned an Azure Policy to the Resource Group **ArcServers-rg** in the beginning of this exercise?
+    Do you remember that you assigned an Azure Policy to the Resource Group **ArcServers-rg** at the beginning of this exercise?
-    Now you can check if this Azure policy was successfully assigned to VM002 we added to that ReSource Group.
+    Now you can check if this Azure policy was successfully assigned to VM002 we added to that Resource Group.

     ![](./media/vm002arc-20.png "")

-13. Like you will notice the policy was successfully assigned.
+13. As you will notice the policy was successfully assigned.
 This is just an example of the power of using Azure Policies.
 Imagine what you all can automate just by leveraging Azure Policies, not only for Compliance, regulations, Privacy, ... checks

     > **``NOTE``** This can take a while, so if the "Compliance state" column is stating "Not Started", grab a coffee and check again later (+- 5 minutes).